 Her research and publications focus on the impact of equity in higher education policy and practice, and her books include Succeeding in an Academic Career; Assessing Campus Diversity Initiatives (co-authored); and Transforming the First Year of College for Students of Color (with Laura I. Rendón and Dawn Person).
 She has served on editorial boards for a variety of scholarly publications and been an active participant or consultant in the policy work of the National Science Foundation, the American Educational Research Association, the Middle States Commission on Higher Education, and other national, regional and state higher education organizations.

 She is also a much sought-after speaker at national and international conferences.
-She delivered “On the Margin and at the Center: Presidential Leadership for a Pluralistic Democracy” as the Bowen Lecturer at Claremont Graduate University; addressed the University of North Texas at Dallas System Board of Regents on the “Economic Impact of Universities on Communities;” and was the keynote speaker at the Coalition of Urban and Metropolitan Universities Annual Conference; and presented the President to Presidents Lecture, "The Personal – The Professional: Los Presidentes," at the 2013 annual meeting of the American Association of State Colleges and Universities.
+She delivered "On the Margin and at the Center: Presidential Leadership for a Pluralistic Democracy" as the Bowen Lecturer at Claremont Graduate University; addressed the University of North Texas at Dallas System Board of Regents on the "Economic Impact of Universities on Communities"; was the keynote speaker at the Coalition of Urban and Metropolitan Universities Annual Conference; and presented the President to Presidents Lecture, "The Personal – The Professional: Los Presidentes," at the 2013 annual meeting of the American Association of State Colleges and Universities.

-García received a Doctor of Education degree as well as a Master of Arts in Higher Education Administration from Teachers College, Columbia University; a master's degree in Business Education/Higher Education from New York University; a bachelor's degree in Business Education from Baruch College, City University of New York (CUNY); and an associate's degree in Legal Secretarial Sciences in Business from New York City Community College, CUNY.
+García received a Doctor of Education degree, as well as a Master of Arts in Higher Education Administration, from Teachers College, Columbia University; a Master of Arts in Business Education/Higher Education from New York University; a Bachelor of Science in Business Education from Baruch College, City University of New York (CUNY); and an Associate in Arts degree in Legal Secretarial Sciences in Business from New York City Community College, CUNY.